 The new organization application will open three times during the year, in the fall, spring, and summer.
 Steps 1-5 of the process for forming a new student organization must be completed prior to the application deadline in order to be considered during a given cycle.
 The Office of Student Life will review new applications and forward the application to the New Organization Committee.
 You may be contacted if additional information is needed.

 If approved, new orgs will be able to participate in the Spring Org Fair.

 "When I felt that there was not enough spaces on campus for conversations about African development and ways to get more involved in my field of study, the idea of starting a new org for students with similar interests came without a second thought.
 I've learned that being proactive and taking initiative on a daily basis will enable you to create opportunities for yourself and others that weren't there before."

-Once an organization is approved for recognition from the New Organization Committee, the organization will be required to attend an assigned New Organization Orientation program with a GW staff member.
-Engage portals for each new organization will not be activated until the time of this orientation.
-As new organizations do not start out with a specifically assigned Staff Advisor (but maybe paired with one for the academic year following their formation, if necessary), the Student Org Resource Desk is a helpful tool for new organizations to utilize moving forward.
+Once an organization is approved for recognition from the New Organization Committee, the organization will be required to take a New Officer Orientation.
+Engage portals for each new organization will not be activated until after the orientation is completed.
+New organizations do not start out with an assigned Staff Advisor, but may be paired with one for the academic year following their formation, if necessary.
+The Student Org Resource Desk is a helpful tool for new organizations to utilize moving forward.
 Otherwise, new orgs should contact Org Help, with any questions.